Pacific islands are open to international tourism

 - Airlines that frequently fly from the UK, Germany, France, and other European countries to Hawaii include Air Canada, Air France, British Airways, Iberia, Japan Airlines, KLM, Lufthansa, Singapore Airlines, and United Airlines.

 - Consider departure airports in neighboring countries to increase your chance of spotting the best deal.
 Especially look for large airports that serve as hubs for multiple airlines.
 For example, if you live in Western Europe, check air tickets to Hawaii from Amsterdam, Frankfurt, London, Madrid, Paris, and Rome.
-Use European low-cost airlines such as Ryanair, easyJet, and Eurowings to fly to the hub, then save hundreds of euros by taking a cheaper long-haul flight to your final destination.
+Leverage frequent promotions from European budget carriers like RyanAir, EasyJet, and Eurowings to reach a major hub; from there, take a cheaper long-haul flight to your final destination, potentially saving hundreds of euros.

 and ManchesterMAN